VinceMarron/style_transfer/README.md

 # Style Transfer as Optimal Transport

-## This is a repository for an algorithm that transfers the distribution of visual characteristics, or style, of one image onto a second image via an [Optimal Transport](https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)) plan.
-It is implemented in [Tensorflow](https://github.com/tensorflow/tensorflow).
+## This is a [Tensorflow](https://github.com/tensorflow/tensorflow) implementation of an algorithm that transfers the distribution of visual characteristics, or style, of one image onto a second image via an [Optimal Transport](https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)) plan.

 <img src="ipynb_example/kanagawa_surf.png" width="960"/>